learn-co-curriculum/dsc-cities-try-experience/p_9_accessing_items_lab.md

 ***

 Run the code console below to see the result of printing the item referenced by this line of code `top_travel_cities[0]`.
 The list `top_travel_cities` is defined for you.
->**Level Up** - try to access the others youself by using the same command but replacing the index with any other number between 0 and 11.
+>**Level Up** - try to access the others yourself by using the same command but replacing the index with any other number between 0 and 11.

 <iframe frameborder="0" width="100%" height="800" src="https://repl.it/@DSExperience/CitiesTry2?lite=true"></iframe>